Charles Grant, 1st Baron Glenelg: Political career

 In 1811 Grant was elected to the British House of Commons as Member of Parliament for Inverness Burghs.
 He held that seat until 1818, when he was returned for Inverness-shire.
-He was a Lord of the Treasury from December 1813, and when retaking his seat after the requisite ministerial by-election he neglected to retake the parliamentary oaths in the prescribed manner; a private act of Parliament indemnified him against the penalties due for the breach.
+He was a Lord of the Treasury from December 1813, and when retaking his seat after the requisite ministerial by-election he neglected to retake the parliamentary oaths in the prescribed manner; a private act of Parliament, Mr. Grant's Indemnity Act 1814 (54 Geo.
+3. c.
+3 Pr.) indemnified him against the penalties due for the breach.
 In August 1819 he became Chief Secretary for Ireland and a Privy Counsellor.
 In 1823 he was appointed Vice-President of the Board of Trade; from September 1827 to June 1828 he was President of the Board of Trade and Treasurer of the Navy.

 Grant broke with the Tories over Reform and joined the Whigs (via the Canningite Tory splinter group).
 He was President of the Board of Control under Lord Grey and Lord Melbourne from November 1830 to November 1834.
 At the Board of Control Grant was primarily responsible for the Government of India Act 1833 that altered the constitution of the Government of India.
 In April 1835 he became Secretary of State for War and the Colonies, and was created Baron Glenelg, of Glenelg in the County of Inverness.
 His term of office was a stormy one.
 His differences with Sir Benjamin d'Urban, Governor of Cape Colony, were serious; but more so were those with King William IV and others over the administration of Canada.
 Lord Glenelg was still Secretary when the Canadian rebellion broke out in 1837; his policy was fiercely attacked in Parliament; he became involved in disputes with Lord Durham, and the movement for his supersession found supporters even among his colleagues in the cabinet.
 In February 1839 Lord Glenelg resigned.
 He has been called the last of the Canningites.